-Some schools will allow students to submit an application for free as long as they are using the online submission tools.
-However, other schools will have their own stipulations.
-For example, students might discover schools that waive the application fee only if the forms are completed and submitted by a certain date.
+Students might discover schools that waive the application fee only if the forms are completed and submitted by a certain date.
 Other schools may waive the application fee only for certain semesters.
 Each school will have its own requirements, so reviewing the details well before all deadlines is a wise decision.

 Check Qualification Criteria

-At other institutions, waived application fees may apply for only certain individuals.
+At other institutions, waived application fees may apply to only certain individuals.
 Families who qualify as low-income might can apply to a specific college for free whereas other families do not.
 Adults returning to college after a period of absence from school may not qualify for waived application fees at certain schools, but students who are under 18 and are claimed as dependents by their parents might.
 Again, some schools do not have waived admission fees across the board but allow them in some circumstances.

 Maintain a Serious Approach

 Once students learn that some schools do not have application fees, they might feel tempted to apply to these institutions.
 However, maintaining a serious approach is important.
 A waived application fee does not mean that the student fails to seriously study the application material.
 College application packages often require several documents and a great deal of information.
-Packages that are incomplete or that are hastily put together may end up in a rejection.
+Packages that are incomplete or that are hastily put together may end up in rejection.